 - Submit an employment verification form provided by the requesting agency or organization.

-- If you do not have an agency form, or if your request needs to be answered on Career Center letterhead, complete and submit our Student Authorization for Release of Information Form.
+- If you do not have an agency form, or if your request needs to be answered on Career Center letterhead, complete and submit our Student Employment Release of Information for Employment Verification form.